thelfer/tfel-doc/MFrontUserDays/SeventhUserDays/Agenda/talks.md

   - CEA Cadarache, IRESNE/DES/DEC/SESC/LSC, 13 108 St Paul lez Durance, France.
 - Manas Upadhyay
   - Laboratoire de Mécanique des Solides (LMS), CNRS UMR 7649, Ecole Polytechnique, Institut Polytechnique de Paris, 91128 Palaiseau Cedex, France

+During metal Additive Manufacturing (AM), just after deposition and rapid solidification, the material is subjected to thermal cycling in solid-state with different temperature amplitudes and rates until the end of the AM process.
+The thermo-mechanical driving forces arising from this Solid-State Thermal Cycling (SSTC) could trigger different micro-mechanisms (e.g., dislocation dynamics, recrystallization, phase transformation, etc.) that can significantly alter the as-solidified microstructure and its subsequent mechanical response.

+Our aim is to design and develop a polycrystalline Thermo-Elasto-Viscoplastic Finite Element (T-EVP-FE) model to predict and understand the microstructure evolution and the T-EVP response due to SSTC during AM.
+This model is intended to act as a base for future developments such as coupling with models for phase transformation, recrystallization, etc.

+The T-EVP-FE model has been implemented with the help of `MFront` and FEniCS linked together with `MFront Generic Interface Support` (`MGIS`).
+The `MFront` `ImplicitGenericBehaviour` DSL is used to model the constitutive behavior while `FEniCS` is used to solve the coupled temperature evolution and equilibrium equations.
+In this talk, we discuss the T-EVP initial boundary value problem, the `FEniCS-MFront` solution algorithm, key features of the implemented code, and validation with other numerical solutions.

 # Implementation of a polycristalline model to simulate the radiation induced deformation of Zircaloy cladding tubes using the MFront code generation tool